Gauthier-Software/gauthier_software-blog/README.md

-# gauthier_software-blog
+# Gauthier Software Blog

-My personal company blog.
+This repository contains my personal company blog, where I post about matters of my personal interests, challenges and solutions I am facing.